-The estimated funding position at the end of June 2021 of 105% is around 12% ahead of the expected position from the 2019 actuarial valuation although uncertainty remains.

-Given the funding position had moved beyond 100%, the Funding and Risk Management Group ("FRMG") discussed potential de-risking actions on 9 July 2021, analysing the impact these changes would have on employer contributions and risk.
-It was agreed that no action would be taken to change the Fund's investment strategy at this time in order to avoid placing a potential strain on contributions due to the less positive outlook for future expected returns.
-The FRMG agreed that if the funding level reaches 110% then this would prompt further de-risking discussions.
+The estimated funding position at the end of September 2021 of 107% is around 14% ahead of the expected position from the 2019 actuarial valuation although uncertainty remains.
+This is below the 110% threshold that was agreed by the Funding and Risk Management Group ("FRMG") to prompt discussions on potential de-risking actions, analysing the impact these changes would have on employer contributions and risk.
+The allowance for updated membership data and other experience factors from the interim funding review will be incorporated in the October report (see Investment and Funding report for further details).